onicagroup/hexagonal-example/README.md

-# Hexagonal Architecture by Example
+# Hexagonal Architecture by Example (in TypeScript)

+by Adam Fanello, Lead Software Architect - Onica by Rackspace Technology © 2020-2022

 ## Overview

 Hexagonal architecture is a pattern of software architecture involving abstracting away all input and output functionality to keep just your business logic at the core.
 It's an extension of the adapter and dependency injection patterns, and used to abstract away environment specific dependencies to leave your business logic free of such distractions.